 Number Description 3.1 Articles of Incorporation of the Company, filed with the Nevada Secretary of State on October 14, 2003.
 3.2 Certificate of Amendment to the Articles of Incorporation of the Company, filed with the Nevada Secretary of State on December 29, 2003.
 3.3 Certificate of Amendment to the Articles of Incorporation of the Company, filed with the Nevada Secretary of State on June 3, 2018.
 3.4 Amended and Restated Bylaws of the Company, effective as of May 11, 2018.
 4.1 Form of Common Stock Certificate.
 10.1 Business Loan Agreement, dated as of August 5, 2017, between XPEL Technologies Corp., as borrower, and The Bank of San Antonio, as lender.
 10.2 Change in Terms Agreement, dated as of May 5, 2018, modifying that certain Business Loan Agreement dated as of August 5, 2017, between XPEL Technologies, Corp., as borrower, and The Bank of San Antonio, as lender.
 10.3 Credit Facility Letter, dated September 11, 2018, by and among XPEL Canada Corp., as borrower, XPEL, Inc., as guarantor, and HSBC Bank Canada, as lender.
-10.4 Amended and Restated Supply Agreement by and between XPEL Technologies Corp., and entrotech, inc. 10.5 Distribution Agreement dated May 31, 2018 by and between the Company and Shanghai Xing Ting Trading Co., Ltd. 10.6 Stock Option Plan of the Company.
+10.4 Amended and Restated Supply Agreement by and between XPEL Technologies Corp., and entrotech, inc. 10.5 Form of Distribution Agreement of the Company.
+10.6 Stock Option Plan of the Company.
 14.1 Code of Business Conduct and Ethics.
 21.1 Subsidiaries of the Company.